|Host Institutions:||Semester and Academic Year programs:

 The Cursos de Estudios Hispánicos (Hispanic Studies Program) at the Universidad Carlos III is recommended for students with strong preparation in Spanish who wish to study various facets of Spanish culture in an integrated program: Literature, History, Theater, Art, Economics, Cinema, Journalism, Politics, Spanish Culture, and more.
 The Hispanic Studies program also offers Spanish language classes at 4 different levels: High Intermediate, Advanced, High Advanced, and Superior.
 Courses are taken with other international students.
 This program is recommended for students at the High Intermediate, Advanced, or Superior levels.
 For course offerings, please click here.

 Students can live with Spanish host families, who will provide daily breakfast and dinner and 1 load of laundry per week.
 All ASA student housing includes Internet access and is located in safe neighborhoods, within a reasonable distance from your university.
-Or, you may opt out of program housing and arrange your own accommodation and meals, in which case, you will be credited the room & board portion of their program fees.
 Full details about ASA housing, as well as answers to commonly asked questions, can be found on our Housing page.

 2 day excursions are included with your program fee.
 Destinations may vary by term.
 Past terms have included trips to: